rroyd/RandomJS/README.md

 # JS Projects

 I wanted to challenge myself and test my JavaScript skills so I made this repo for practicing my Javascript skills.
+You will also be able to see my JavaScript progression.
 Feel free to try them out.

 # Projects